Everyone remembers their first time.

 That memory is etched in stone which you'll fondly recall years later once you've gained experience and can ride for hours.

-But, for the uninitiated, throwing your leg over a dirt bike for the first time can be intimidating especially if you're used to watching the pros work their way around a track on a 200 pound machine like it was a feather.
+But, for the uninitiated, throwing your leg over a dirt bike for the first time intimidates especially if when used to watching the pros work their way around a track on a 200 pound machine like it was a feather.
 If you've never been on a dirt bike, don't worry, you're light years away from that.
-However, a good first experience can be the difference between a lifetime of enjoyment versus swearing off this great pastime forever.
+However, a good first experience might mean the difference between a lifetime of enjoyment versus swearing off this great pastime forever.

 So, we're here to help!

-There really is no bona fide instruction manual on how to ride a dirt bike but with some advice and preparation your first time on this powered machine should go a lot smoother and keep you begging for more.
+No bona fide instruction manual exists on how to ride a dirt bike but with some advice and preparation your first time on this powered machine should go a lot smoother and keep you begging for more.

-First off, it is advisable to find a companion with maturity and understanding.
+First off, we advise finding a companion with maturity and understanding.
 Whether you hook up with a riding instructor or a friend with loads of experience, knowing where to put your feet, how to sit and hold on goes a lot further in the flesh rather than on paper.

 It's a good idea to take a friend or someone who knows what they are doing and can provide pointers and offer suggestions